ZhiyuLi-goog/MoE_study/clm/README.md

 # 1. MLPerf Training: MoE Benchmark
 This benchmark focuses on training Mixtral8x22B with a 32,768 token sequence length with key features:
 * spare mixture-of-experts architecture: we specifically use the [Mixtral-8x22B-v0.1](https://huggingface.co/mistralai/Mixtral-8x22B-v0.1) architecture and checkpoint.
 This allows for greater computational efficiency compared to dense models like GPT-3 or LLaMA2-3, as only a subset of experts are activated during training and inferencing.
-* Extended sequence length: Handles sequences up to 32,768 tokens long, enabling larger contexts window
+* extended sequence length: handles sequences up to 32,768 tokens long, enabling larger contexts window
+* dropped implementation: means dropping tokens assigned to experts that are already at capacity.
+That would provide more consistent performance to effectively address load balancing issue.
+Inspired by [Switch Transformer](https://arxiv.org/pdf/2101.03961), we set `capacity_factor=1.25` to determine the maximum token load for each expert.

 # 2. Dataset
 This benchmark uses the